So you’ve got a business and you’re making money, but have you earned your freedom yet?

 The 4% Rule Alternative

 The “4% Rule” is also known as the “Safe Max Rate” or the “Bengen Rule” after William Bengen, a financial advisor who first made the rule of thumb based on the maximum safe withdrawal rate for retirement.

-The idea is that you can “safely” withdraw 4% of your retirement saving each year as income during retirement.
+The idea is that your safe withdrawal rate is what you can “safely” withdraw 4% of your retirement saving each year as income during retirement.

 There are two big issues with the 4% rule, though.